 If Humans Weren’t White…

 What color were they?
 The text seems to imply that pre-flood humans were people of color.
 Based on the location of The Garden of Eden, they were most likely brown or dark skinned people.
-If you still aren’t convinced that pre-flood people were people of color, Lamech’s words, “being altogether unlike to us” proves that everything about Noah was different, including his skin color.
+Lamech’s words, “being altogether unlike to us” indicates that everything about Noah was different, including his skin color.

 Noah: The Black Albino

 Although Noah was described as having “white skin”, we know that not only Europeans have white skin.
 Black people can also be born with white skin.
 We refer to these people as albinos.
 Here are a few pictures of black people with white skin:

 As we can see, white babies are not exclusively born to Europeans.
 In fact, it is a scientific fact that two black people can have white (albino) children, but two white people having a black child is so rare that it is not possible to account for all of the variations of skin tones if life started with a white Adam and Eve.
 The only way for all of the races to exist on the planet, is if they started dark, and then became lighter over time for various reasons.